Gazi Aziz Ferdous

-Gazi Aziz Ferdous (died 2005) was a Bangladesh Nationalist Party politician and the former Member of Parliament from Jhalokati-2.
+Gazi Aziz Ferdous (died 2005) was a Bangladesh Nationalist Party politician and member of parliament from Jhalokati-2.

 Career

 Ferdous was elected to parliament from Jhalokati-2 in 1991 and 1996 as a Bangladesh Nationalist Party candidate.
-He had also served as the Jhalokati Sadar Upazila Chairman.
+He had also served as the Jhalokati Sadar Upazila chairman.

 Death

-Ferdous died on 13 December 2005 in Dhaka, Bangladesh.
+Ferdous died on 13 December 2005 in Dhaka, Dhanmondi,Bangladesh.

+Died because of a stroke in his sleep on the coach of his daughters apartment.